nilocnus/project-ds/README.md

 In this question, we hope to answer the following: ***Are there statistically significant differences in ratings between platforms like Rotten Tomatoes, IMDb, and Metacritic for the same movie?***

 You may run the Statistical Analysis script to discover the results.
 Run `python3 stat_analysis.py` if you're using the default python interpreter or `python stat_analysis.py` if you're using Anaconda.
-It will output the statistical analysis results, including the ANOVA test and p-values comparing ratings across IMDb, Metacritic, and Rotten Tomatoes, along with post-hoc Tukey's HSD test results if significant differences are found.
+It will output the statistical analysis results, including the ANOVA test and p-values comparing ratings across platforms, along with post-hoc Tukey's HSD test results if significant differences are found.
 Additionally, t-tests will compare ratings between specific platforms, and graphical representations of the rating distributions will be displayed using box and bar plots.

 ### Machine Learning Analysis